-- Our quality improved, our production times improved, throughput improved, we reduced costs.
+Our quality improved, our production times improved, throughput improved, and we reduced costs.

-- We weren’t working 7 days a week anymore.
+We weren’t working seven days a week anymore.
 No one saw that coming.

 Well, once again it's not difficult; it's actually very easy.
-First we must make problems and waste, or what we like to call "opportunities," seen by everyone.
+First, we must make problems and waste, or what we like to call "opportunities," seen by everyone.
 Once we can see the opportunities we then need to take action!
-Action is the key to Lean success and is why people are so crucial to any Lean Manufacturing System.
+Action is the key to lean manufacturing success and why people are so crucial to any lean manufacturing system.
 Once we take action we need to ensure that we sustain our improvements.

-Generally, Lean Tools are anything that can help us to see problems, take action, and sustain the improvement.
+Generally, lean tools are anything that can help us to see problems, take action, and sustain improvement.
 We call this Continuous Improvement.
 Continuous Improvement is a way of life and a culture of doing business.
 It's something that never ends because there will always be opportunities to improve.

-If you look at the world today there are many examples of Lean Tools that we use everyday.
-Take for example, road maps.
+If you look at the world today there are many examples of lean manufacturing tools that we use every day.
+Take, for example, road maps.
 Road maps used to be on paper, and to arrive at a location we'd never been before we had to map out our path before leaving, which took time.

 Once we started our journey we had to pull over to make sure we were still on the right path or have somebody in the passenger seat to navigate.

 It's now much easier with digital navigation systems.
 If you don't have one in your car, you've got one on your phone.
 It's totally changed the way we navigate today.

 It's now very easy to navigate directly to a destination that before may have taken much longer (assuming we didn't get lost in the process).